nens/threedi-docs/source/d_simulate_modeller_interface.rst

 .. figure:: image/d_qgisplugin_apiclient_new_simulation.png
     :alt: Choose new simulation

-The first step in any simulation is choosing the simulation duration:
+The first step in any simulation is choosing the duration of the simulation:

 .. figure:: image/d_qgisplugin_apiclient_choose_duration.png